a spell is arcane or divine, and whether a character prepares spells in

 (see Preparing Spells).

-If you’re a favored or sorcerer, you can
+If you’re a priest (or other spontaneous caster), you can

 select any spell you know, provided you are capable of casting spells